hojelse/radio-modem/README.md

 ### known bugs and backlog

-- Current security issue: no escaped strings
+- Security vuln: no escaped strings

-- Get podcast episode descriptions (can't find in api)
-- Make 'more' button work
-- Creating a new html file for each episode
-- Visual indication about how long the audio preview is
+- Serve content from api and webscrape(episode descriptions) with serverside code in stead of frontend js
+- Design individual episode pages along with full mixcloud widget redesign